Course Details

 etc.), and selected readings from the research literature.

-Students will choose topics, search the literature, prepare lectures,
+Course work: Students will choose topics, search the literature, prepare lectures,

 and present them in a seminar setting starting from the 3rd week of the